Best Apps for Learning Mandarin Chinese

 Price: Free, option to remove ads for a fee

-This app specializes in getting your pronunciation right, and even tells you how to use your tongue and facial muscles to make the correct sounds—so you can really work at getting rid of your foreign accent.
+Standard Mandarin specializes in helping you get your pronunciation right.
+It even tells you how to use your tongue and facial muscles to make the correct sounds—so you can really work at getting rid of your foreign accent.

-With the Standard Mandarin app, you get facial anatomy charts and illustrations to take the guesswork out of making the right sound.
+In fact, you even get facial anatomy charts and illustrations to take the guesswork out of making the right sound!

-All you have to do is pick the sound you want to hear (written in pinyin), and you’re presented with information and images for all the different tones for that sound.
+All you have to do is pick the sound you want to hear (written in pinyin), and you’re presented with information and images for all the different tones for that sound, complete with pronunciation drills and animations.

 Website | iOS | Android